From a Single iOS App to a Multi-Product Education Platform Driving 12× Revenue Growth

 Conclusion

 This project represents the fullest expression of what I do: joining a product early, owning the design end-to-end, and building something that compounds over time.
-Starting from a single outdated iOS app, the decisions made over a decade — platform expansion, new verticals, community, conversion optimization — added up to 12× revenue growth and category leadership.
+Starting from a single outdated iOS app, a decade of design decisions across AI, tutoring, live instruction, course platform, and community added up to 12× revenue growth and category leadership.